 ilSanLorenzo’s menu changes seasonally, but there are a few staples you’ll always find on the menu.
 Try the authentic Sabaudia clams, said to have a more delicate taste, and the dishes made with freshly caught fish from the Tyrrhenian Sea.
 If you have a sweet tooth, we have good news for you: the pastry chef trained at the legendary Valrhona school.

 Roscioli has been owned by the same family for four generations.
 Originally opened in 1872 as a bakery, it added a restaurant to the family business in 2002.
 Both locals and tourists frequent the restaurant, many of them no doubt ordering the signature Carbonara Roscioli, the Pizza Rossi Roscioli or one of the classic Capitoline dishes.
 Love wine?
 Here you’ll have a choice between 2800 labels!
+For those who cannot travel to Italy, Roscioli offers an authentic Italian wine experience with a Wine Club that ships all over the world.
+Many of their products can also be purchased from their online shop.

 Da Armando al Pantheon is small and cozy as well as extremely popular.
 This means that you should probably make reservations, even for lunch.
 You’ll find a delicious menu here with fantastic appetizers and traditional pasta dishes as well as simple, classic recipes that celebrate local ingredients.